cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/06-table-creation/table-creation.rst

 Exact decimal numbers
 #####################

 Decimal number types allow for exact storage of numbers that have digits to the right of the decimal point, e.g., 1234.56789.
-These numbers are exact (compare to the floating point types below), and permit exact mathematical operations where possible (addition, subtraction, and multiplication).
+These numbers are exact (unlike the floating point types described below) and permit exact mathematical operations where possible (addition, subtraction, and multiplication).
 The two defined types for SQL are **NUMERIC** and **DECIMAL**, which are synonyms of each other.
 These types may be defined with parameters representing *precision* and *scale*, where precision is the number of significant digits that can be stored, and scale is the number of digits following the decimal point.
 If the precision is given, but not the scale, the scale defaults to zero.

 For example, in most implementations: